Avoid ruining UX with poorly integrated ads. Discover...

 Form pertains to the three-dimensional quality of an object, creating the illusion of depth.
 In digital design, form can be suggested through the use of shadows, gradients and perspective, contributing to a more immersive user experience.

-The elements of graphic design are governed by certain principles that dictate how they should be arranged to achieve a cohesive and effective composition.
+The elements of UI UX are governed by principles that dictate how to achieve a cohesive composition.

 CX Designer